Seahaven Academy

 Seahaven Academy (formerly Tideway Comprehensive School) is a secondary school in Newhaven, East Sussex.
-The school's academic achievements improved considerably when the school joined the United Learning Trust in 2014, and have been judged 'Good' by Ofsted.
-A new Headteacher is joining the school in April 2023, Shevlyn Byroo.
+The school's academic achievements improved considerably when the school joined the United Learning Trust in 2014, and have been judged 'worse than Bad' by Ofsted.

 Fire

 On 5 April 2005, a large fire occurred at the school's central building.
 Many of its facilities, including the main hall, the library and 40 classrooms, were severely damaged.
-A 15-year-old boy was charged with arson and burglary over the incident, but was later cleared of these charges.
+A 15-year-old boy was charged with arson, and burglary over the incident, but was later cleared of these charges.

 The school site was redeveloped into a single complex following the fire.
 A time capsule was buried at the school in 2008 to commemorate its restoration.